Evaluation of Audio Compression Codecs: Evaluation

 \subsection{Perceptual Quality}

-\Cref{fig:evaluation:spectrum} visualizes the spectra of all tested audio codecs versus the uncompressed digital audio file of the song {\em Iron Man} by Black Sabbath.

-The graph of FLAC level 6 aligns perfectly with the spectrum of uncompressed audio, showing that the loudness of FLAC encoded audio exactly matches the loudness of the uncompressed audio across the entire spectrum.
+\Cref{fig:evaluation:spectrum} visualizes the spectra of all tested audio codecs versus the uncompressed digital audio of {\em Iron Man} by Black Sabbath.
+The graph for FLAC level 6 aligns perfectly with the spectrum of the uncompressed audio signal, showing that the loudness of FLAC encoded audio exactly matches the loudness of the uncompressed audio across the entire spectrum.
 On the other hand, spectra for all audio encoded with lossy compression techniques deviate from the spectrum of the original audio signal.
 The same pattern of reduction in loudness can be seen for the interval \KHZ{15} to above \KHZ{20}.
-MP3 \kbps{320} and MP3 \kbps{128} elevate the loudness of the entire frequency range before cutoff at \KHZ{18} and \KHZ{15}, respectively.
+MP3 \kbps{320} and MP3 \kbps{128} elevate the loudness of the entire frequency range before cutoff occurs at \KHZ{18} and \KHZ{15}, respectively.
 AAC CBR \kbps{256} loudness reduction happens much earlier in the frequency range, around \KHZ{7}.
-To our surprise, AAC VBR level 5 loudness closely matches with the spectra for FLAC and the uncompressed audio very well with only a slight loudness reduction at the high-frequency range.
+To our surprise, AAC VBR level 5 loudness closely matches with the spectra for FLAC and uncompressed audio with only a slight loudness reduction at the high-frequency range.
 Vorbis level 7 also exhibits loudness reduction at high frequencies.
-However, unlike the other tested lossy compression techniques, it manifests a smooth decline in loudness.
+However, unlike the other tested lossy compression techniques it manifests a smooth decline in loudness.

 \textcite{SpekWebsite} was used to further investigate and visualize the loudness change in encoded audio compared to uncompressed audio. \Cref{fig:evaluation:iron+man} shows that all audio encoded with lossy compression schemes exhibit very quiet loudness in the range \DB{-100} to \DB{-105}, marked dark blue in \cref{fig:evaluation:iron+man:a}, which is further reduced to near silence at \DB{-120}, marked black in \crefrange{fig:evaluation:iron+man:c}{fig:evaluation:iron+man:g}, for high frequencies above \KHZ{15}.

-MP3 \kbps{320} retains some portion of very quiet loudness until \KHZ{20}, while AAC VBR level 5 retains some very quiet loudness.
-Vorbis level 7 loudness reduction is not as flat as other lossy codecs.
+MP3 at \kbps{320} maintains much of the original structure but exhibits slight attenuation in the upper frequencies, while MP3 at \kbps{128} shows a more pronounced high-frequency cutoff and reduced spectral detail.
+AAC and Vorbis demonstrate similar high-frequency constraints and reshape frequency-dependent energy in the mid-to-lower frequency.
+The redistribution of quantization noise is part of AAC's and Vorbis' perceptual encoding strategy to compress audio content while making sure the audio quality is perceptually masked \autocite{Chen:CPPGA:2005}.